 Over the past 30 years, the average COLA increase has been 2.39%.
-However, when considering that one of the major costs to retirees is healthcare, which has averaged a 4.8% increase in out-of-pocket expenses over the same period, the problem becomes crystal clear.
+However, considering that one of the high costs to retirees is healthcare, which has averaged a 4.8% increase in out-of-pocket expenses over the same period, the problem becomes crystal clear.

-A 2.41% yearly gap over a thirty-year retirement is very difficult to overcome and may lead to a lifestyle change that your client may not have planned for.
+A 2.41% yearly gap over a thirty-year retirement is challenging to overcome and may lead to a lifestyle change you may not have planned.

 How Annuities Help With Inflation In Retirement

-To understand how an FIA with an increasing income rider helps supplement a retirement income strategy, a client must first understand how an increasing income rider differs from other types of income riders.
+To understand how an annuity with an increasing income rider helps supplement a retirement income strategy, a retiree must first understand how an increasing income rider differs from other income riders.

 Level Lifetime Income